 - 3 points per dollar on travel Uber and Airbnb expenses

 - Automatic $300 annual rebate for travel expenses

-- Priority Pass Select – that lets the cardholder into more than 900 travel lounges worldwide
+- Priority Pass Select – that lets the cardholder and up to three traveling companions into more than 900 travel lounges worldwide

 - $100 Global Entry credit every five years – Global Entry is a “U.S. Customs and Border Protection (CBP) program that allows expedited clearance for pre-approved, low-risk travelers upon arrival in the United States.”
 You have to pay $100 to sign up for the service.